Centralism (Peru): History

 There were attempts on the part of trying to decentralize the administration.
 One of them was the fight against the "Lima centralism" of President Alejandro Toledo, who, in the context of the privatization of public companies in the 1990s, was responsible for the "national participatory budget" and for reforming the 1993 Constitution to promote subnational entities.
 However, the differences in income between the capital and the rest of the country did not decrease.
 The government of the president and military Juan Velasco Alvarado at the time, he sought to fix this problem with the agrarian reform of 1969, in addition to trying to decentralize the media outside of Lima, due to geographical and linguistic difficulties.
 However, due to the large number of nationalizations, monopolization and political control at the general level was only sought from the military.

 Many Peruvians in rural areas were not able to vote until 1979 when the constitution allowed illiterate individuals to vote, with eleven of eighteen democratically elected presidents of Peru being from Lima between 1919 and 2021.
 The wealth earned between 1990 and 2020 was not distributed throughout the country; living standards showed disparities between the more-developed capital city of Lima and similar coastal regions while rural provinces remained impoverished.

 During the 2021 Peruvian general election, the candidacy of Pedro Castillo brought attention to the centralism divide, with much of his support being earned in the exterior regions of the country.
 In May 2021, Americas Quarterly wrote: "Life expectancy in Huancavelica, for example, the region where Castillo received his highest share of the vote in the first round, is seven years shorter than in Lima.
 In Puno, where Castillo received over 47% of the vote, the infant mortality rate is almost three times that of Lima's."
 The existing disparities in Peru caused a "globalization fatigue" according to Asensio, resulting in a polarization between rural and urban areas that saw differing priorities with lifestyle, economics and politics.
 Asensio writes that Castillo, being recognized as a "true Peruvian" by his supporters, was able to capitalize on the "globalization fatigue" sentiments shared by the rural population and establish support by saying he would reverse the favoritism of Lima and defending regional rights.
 This divide created by centralism would be a factor contributing towards the 2022–2023 Peruvian protests.

 The northern and southern coasts of Peru are underveloped in terms of port capacity relative to the central region around Lima and El Callao.
 This contributes to most of Bolivias maritime trade going through Chilean ports.
-The opening of the large port of Chancay in central Peru in 2024, albiet needed given crowding at El Callao, conforms to this pattern.
+The opening of the large port of Chancay in central Peru in 2024, albeit needed given crowding at El Callao, conforms to this pattern.